A FEW WORDS ABOUT DOUG . . .

 Highlight ~ In Summer 2016, Spokane honored 100 years of the Franciscan Sisters service to the Inland NW.
 Dozens of alumni from Marycliff High School, Saint Augustine's (now Cataldo Grade School) and other parochial schools once staffed by the Franciscans filled Saint Augustine's Church for Mass and a reception afterwards.
 The event was "standing-room-only" ~ a true tribute to these dedicated religious educators.

-FASCINATING MR. FLEMISTER ~ When the "Peanut People" photo (above left) was taken in 1957, my dad's sister, husband and son were visiting our family cabin at Hayden Lake, ID.
-Ed was taking time off from piloting a small plane for Bethlehem Steel in Venezuela, South America.
-Highlight ~ An aviator for decades, he helped start Wein Air Alaska (which later became Alaska Airlines).
-When not flying, Ed was an avid artist and photographer with a dark room in every home the family shared.
+FASCINATING MR. FLEMISTER When the "Peanut People" photo (above left) was taken in 1957, my dad's sister, husband and son were visiting our family cabin at Hayden Lake, ID.
+Ed had taken time off from piloting a small plane for Bethlehem Steel in Venezuela, South America.
+Highlight ~ An aviator for decades, he helped start Wein Air Alaska (later Alaska Airlines).
+When not flying, Ed was an avid artist and photographer with a dark room in every home their family shared.
 On this visit, I begged my uncle for art lessons.
 My first one was the "Peanut People" exercise here.

 MURALS AND MORE AT SAINT JOHN VIANNEY GRADE SCHOOL

-OUR MOVE TO THE SPOKANE VALLEY IN THE 1960S ~ In November 1962, my family moved from our South Hill Dutch Colonial to a sleek mid-century modern that Sally Mom fell in love with in suburban Spokane Valley.
+OUR MOVE TO THE SPOKANE VALLEY IN THE 1960S In November 1962, my family moved from our South Hill Dutch Colonial to a sleek mid-century modern that Sally Mom fell in love with in suburban Spokane Valley.
 She had seen a pictorial of it in Sunset Magazine.
-When it's "For Sale" sign went upt, Dad bought if for her, we all moved to her "dream house."
+When the "For Sale" sign went up, Dad bought if for her, and we all moved to her "dream house."

-At my new grade school, Saint John's, frequently I was at the back of our classroom working on murals with other kids who loved these artistic endeavours.
+At my new grade school, Saint John Vianney, frequently I in back of our classroom working on murals with others who loved these artistic endeavours.
 Often, creating these "masterpieces" happened during math class.
-Math can still be a challenge, especially at tax time!
+Math can still be a challenge, especially during tax season!

 HNA, EWSC AND MY FIRST FREELANCE DESIGN PROJECT

-FINE ART & GRAPHIC DESIGN CLASSES / WORKSHOPS ~ During high school at Holy Names Academy, I enrolled in basic and advanced design classes.
+FINE ART & GRAPHIC DESIGN CLASSES / WORKSHOPS During high school at Holy Names Academy, I enrolled in basic and advanced design classes.
 I also took advantage of weekend creative workshops at Fort Wright College.
-Sally Mom encouraged me then and still does to this day.
+Sally Mom encouraged me then and still does today.
 I didn't know then exactly what my artistic niche would be, but these classes helped clarify my dream for a career in art and design.

-Highlight ~ As you can see by the photo (left), this special reunion meant a great deal to both of us.
-I was so grateful to have this opportunity to let her know what having her as my mentor and teacher meant to me.
-How luck were we to re-connect?
+Highlight ~ As you can see by the photo (left), the reunion meant a a lotl to both of us.
+I was so grateful to be able to let her know what having her as my mentor and teacher meant to me.
+How lucky were we to re-connect?

 UNDER-GRADUATE YEARS AT EWSC ~ PLUS EARLY DESIGN PROJECTS

-A FUN EWSC PROJECT ~ During my two-plus years as an under-graduate at Eastern Washington State College (now a University), a good friend asked me to design the graphics for his campaign to be student body president.
+A FUN EWSC PROJECT During my two-plus years as an under-graduate at Eastern Washington State College (now a University), a good friend asked me to design the graphics for his campaign to be student body president.
 (Yes, he won!)
-In later years, John Allen opened "Vino," and built his reputation as a successful wine expert and vinter.
+Later, John Allen opened "Vino," and built his reputation as a successful wine expert and vinter.
 It has become the "go to" place in Downtown Spokane for exceptional wine choices.

-Between my sophomore and junior year that Summer, I completed all the ad campainge images for the presentation booklt pictured (left) in the photo, "The People's Choice."
+Between my sophomore and junior year that Summer, I completed all the ad images for the presentation booket (left), "The People's Choice."
 1970 was a national election year, so the timing of this ad campaign was perfect.
 Although the copy I have today is dog-eared and faded, it was a treat to find it again among the banker's boxes Sally Mom recently handed off to me.

 In Autumn 1974, instead of continuing at EWSC, I moved to Seattle.
-For a couplel years, I shared homes with my sister Peggy and four others girls near the University of Washington.
-I began working as a designer at the Western WA Headquarters of the Bon Marche HQ (later Macy's), spending the next 16 years graphically supporting their large group of satellite stores.
+For a couple years, I shared homes with my sister Peggy and four others girls near the University of Washington.
+I began working as a designer at the Western WA Headquarters of the Bon Marche HQ (later Macy's), spending the next 16 years graphically supporting their large group of satellite stores with signage and more.

 Highlight ~ One afternoon, when Peggy and I were driving up Aurora Avenue in Seattle, we were amazed to see one of my "People's Choice" ads on the billboard above the highway ~ a job well done!